Talking to Your Employee About their Substance Abuse

 Go to the Playbook

 Chances are, there are policies outlined in your company’s HR manual for dealing with workplace substance abuse (if not, it will need to be updated immediately).
 There’s a way to stay legally compliant while being empathetic and compassionate.
-Consult your company’s policies and procedures and know what your next move is before you talk to your employee so you can give them accurate information.
+Consult your company’s policies and procedures and know what your next move is before you talk to your employees so you can give them accurate information.
 Once you suspect that they’re struggling with substance use disorder, remove them from any safety-sensitive work immediately.

 Identifying Employee Substance Abuse